 3. Incorporate a retinoid at night (carefully).
 Regular use of retinoids is one of the best ways to prevent breakouts.
 Again, you’ll want to be extra careful during this time to avoid any irritation which can lead to abrasion from your mask.
 Opt for a formulation with soothing ingredients during this time especially!
 Here are a few of my favorites for starting out.

 Retinoids should not be used while pregnant or breastfeeding.

 For more information on how to safely incorporate retinoids while minimizing irritation, check out my “How To Start Retinol” IGTV here!

-4. Take mask breaks when you can.
+4. Take mask breaks when you can as one of the ways to combat maskne.
 The more time you can (SAFELY) be without your mask the better for your skin.
 For instance after seeing a patient, removing my PPE, and thoroughly washing my hands I go into my office and shut the door.
 Then I take my mask off to let my skin breathe.
 The staff knocks at my door if they need me to give me time to put my mask back on before they enter.
 IF this is an option for you, try to take advantage.